U.S.-China trade progress boosts futures at end of turbulent year

 Still, the S&P 500 down 9.94 percent so far in December, was its biggest monthly drop since February 2009 and its worst December since the Great Depression.

-The benchmark index has fallen 7.03 percent this year, while the Dow has fallen 6.70 percent, both snapping a two-year winning streak to post their biggest yearly drop since 2008, during the throes of the financial crisis.

-The Nasdaq .IXIC, after rising for six years in a row, has fallen 4.62 percent this year.
+The benchmark index has fallen 7.03 percent this year, while the Dow has fallen 6.70 percent, both snapping two-year winning streaks to post their biggest yearly drop since 2008, during the throes of the financial crisis.
+The Nasdaq .IXIC has snapped a six-year winning streak to drop 4.62 percent this year.

 Most of the damage was inflicted in the past three months as worries about Sino-U.S. trade frictions, U.S. interest rate hikes, slowing corporate profit growth, Brexit and the partial U.S. federal government shutdown, entering its 10th day, formed a perfect storm across global financial markets.